cncf/devstats.archive/USAGE.md

 # Informations

-GitHub archives keeps data as Gzipped JSONs for each hour (24 gzipped JSONs per day).
+GitHub archives keep data as Gzipped JSONs for each hour (24 gzipped JSONs per day).
 Single JSON is not a real JSON file, but "\n" newline separated list of JSONs for each GitHub event in that hour.
 So this is a JSON array in reality.

-GihHub archive files can be found there <https://www.githubarchive.org>
+GihHub archive files can be found here <https://www.githubarchive.org>

 For example to fetch 2017-08-03 18:00 UTC can be fetched by:

 - wget http://data.githubarchive.org/2017-08-03-18.json.gz

 Gzipped files are usually 10-30 Mb in size (single hour).
-Decompressed fiels are usually 100-200 Mb.
+Decompressed fields are usually 100-200 Mb.

-We download this gzipped JSON, process it on the fly, creating array of JSON events and then each single event JSON matching org/repo criteria is saved in [jsons](https://github.com/cncf/gha2db/blob/master/jsons/) directory as `N_ID.json` where:
+We download this gzipped JSON, process it on the fly, creating the array of JSON events and then each single event JSON matching org/repo criteria is saved in [jsons](https://github.com/cncf/gha2db/blob/master/jsons/) directory as `N_ID.json` where:
 - N - given GitHub archive''s JSON hour as UNIX timestamp.
 - ID - GitHub event ID.

 Once saved, You can review those JSONs manually (they're pretty printed).

-# Mutithreading
+# Multithreading

 For example <http://cncftest.io> server has 48 CPU cores.
 It will just process 48 hours in parallel.
-It detects number of available CPUs automatically.
+It detects the number of available CPUs automatically.
 You can use `GHA2DB_ST` environment variable to force single threaded version.

 # Results (JSON)

-Usually there are about 25000 GitHub events in single hour in Jan 2017 (for July 2017 it is 40000).
+Usually, there are about 25000 GitHub events in a single hour in Jan 2017 (for July 2017 it is 40000).
 Average seems to be from 15000 to 60000.

-1) Running this program on a 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos):
+1) Running this program on 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos):
 - Takes: 10 minutes 50 seconds.
 - Generates 12002 JSONs with summary size 165 Mb (each JSON is a single GitHub event).
 - To do so it processes about 21 Gb of data.